Libbya-crick/Libby-Lab-Website-2/_posts/russel-talk-win.md

 future: true
 ---

 Congratulations to Russell!
-Je was selected to give a talk at the Donnelly Centre Summer Student Symposium and he won best presentation!
+Russell was selected to give a talk at the Donnelly Centre Summer Student Symposium and he won best presentation!